 Ocean WP is compatible with numerous page builders such as Elementor and Divi's builder.
 It is a paid theme and there are several purchase plans available.
 The prices of the annual plans are generally these, although there may be periodic offers:

-– Personal license valid for a single website: $39
+– Personal license valid for 3 sites: $54

 Many preset demos are also included in all annual plans, along with a year's worth of updates and support.
 In addition to the annual plan, you can also opt for a lifetime license.